greg-raven/grus/_posts/2017-06-17-thank-you-for-voting-for-the-verify-first-act.md

 ---
-title: 'Thank you for voting for the Verify First Act'
+title: "Thank you for voting for the Verify First Act"
 layout: post
 categories:
 - Letters